 So what do these terms mean?
 Recoverable property is property obtained through unlawful conduct.
 This means doing anything illegal, including in foreign countries so long as that conduct is unlawful both in the UK and that foreign country.
-So property that could be subject to a claim under the POCA 2002 cash seizure rules could include, for example, money fairly, if not legally, made in the prostitution industry, or as a result of fraud.
+So property that could be subject to a claim under the POCA 2002 cash seizure rules could include, for example, money earned from drug dealing, prostitution, or fraud.

-The prosecution do not have to show that the unlawful conduct was of one particular kind if they can prove that it was one of a number of kinds, each of which would have been unlawful.
+The prosecution does not have to show that the unlawful conduct was of one specific type if they can prove that it was one of a number of kinds, each of which would have been unlawful.
 However, even though there is no need to prove that someone committed a particular offence, the law suggests that it is necessary to specify the particular type of criminality relied upon.
 The minimum amount that the authorities can seize under this law is £1000.

-The term ‘cash seizure' is slightly misleading because this area of the law also applies to bearer bonds and shares, bankers drafts, postal orders and cheques.
+The term ‘cash seizure' is slightly misleading because this area of the law also applies to other easily movable assets (or financial instruments) such as bearer bonds and shares, bankers drafts, postal orders and cheques.

 Time limits to be aware of